Surface Charge Relaxation Controls the Lifetime of Out-of-Equilibrium Colloidal Crystals: Methods

 \subsection{Brownian Dynamics with a Dynamic Colloid Charge and Screening Length}

 In this work, we investigate the melting behavior of charged colloids using BD simulations.
-The time evolution of particle positions is evaluated using the Langevin integration scheme, where we follow the integration method proposed by Ermak and Yeh \cite{ermak-1974}.
-In this approach, the position $\mathbf{r}_i$ of particle $i$ at time $t + dt$ is given by
+The time evolution of particle positions is evaluated using the Langevin integration scheme, where we follow the integration method proposed by Ermak and Yeh.\cite{ermak-1974} In this approach, the position $\mathbf{r}_i$ of particle $i$ at time $t + dt$ is given by

 where $dt$ is the integration time step, and $\mathbf{W}(t)$ denotes a Wiener process that introduces stochastic noise corresponding to thermal fluctuations to the particles.
 The diffusion constant $D$ determines the rate at which colloidal particles diffuse, setting the characteristic timescale $\tau_d = a^2/D$, known as the \textit{diffusion time} $\tau_d$.
 This timescale reflects how long it takes a particle to diffuse a distance comparable to its own size $a$.
 Finally, the interparticle forces are derived from the interaction potential $U(r)$, which consists of a Yukawa potential accounting for the screened electrostatic repulsions and a hard-core WCA potential describing the excluded volume, as defined in Eqs. (\ref{eq:hard_core_yukawa_potential}) and (\ref{eq;wca}), respectively.
+By employing this integration scheme, we assume particles are in the overdamped limit and neglect hydrodynamic interactions.
+These approximations allow us to study macroscopic length and timescales.
+Nonetheless, hydrodynamic coupling under confinement\cite{Squires2000_brenner} and in the presence of charge regulation\cite{takae-2018} is highly non-trivial and represents an interesting direction for extending our model.

 In the simulations, we used a time step of $dt = 8\cdot 10^{-6} \tau_d$.
-The interaction potential was truncated and shifted to zero at a cutoff distance $R_c = 8\sigma$, following the truncated and shifted force method \cite{allen-2017}, resulting in a negligible interaction strength of at most $\beta U(R_c) \approx 0.0001$.
+The interaction potential was truncated and shifted to zero at a cutoff distance $R_c = 8\sigma$, following the truncated and shifted force method,\cite{allen-2017} resulting in a negligible interaction strength of at most $\beta U(R_c) \approx 0.0001$.

 The interaction potential depends on the renormalized charge $Z^*$ and the inverse screening length $\tilde{\kappa}$; we explained how to derive both of these parameters in Section \ref{sec:model_and_theory}.
 Here, the mean electrostatic potential $\phi_m$ for each packing fraction $\eta$ was calculated using the Simpson integration method, while the PB cell model was solved numerically using the \textsc{Scipy solve\_bvp} routine.
 Solutions for $Z^*$ and $\tilde{\kappa}$ were obtained for the packing fraction range $\eta \in [0,0.735]$, and discretised into 4000 evenly spaced points.
 During the BD simulations, the values of $Z^*$ and $\tilde{\kappa}$ were determined as continuous functions of $\eta$ using linear interpolation.